tgum/tgum.github.io/pages/greek_mythology_quizz.md

 			function myFunc() {
 				// creates a function to get the summary of the wikipedia page corresponding to the answer. function wikipedia() {
 							// defines a variable for refering to the URL of the JSON file of the wikipedia page. var requestURL = "https://en.wikipedia.org/api/rest_v1/page/summary/" + answer;
 							// makes a new XMLHttpRequest
     					var request = new XMLHttpRequest();
     					request.open("GET", requestURL);
 							// says that the response type we want is JSON request.responseType = "json";
 							// sends the request
     					request.send();
+							// changes the href of the link with the id wikipedia_link to a link about the caracter document.getElementById('wikipedia_link').href = "https://en.wikipedia/wiki/" + answer
 							/* then the response is recieved change the content of the element with the id "para" to the extract of the wikipedia page coresponding to the answer */ request.onload = function() {
 									var extract = request.response;
 									document.getElementById("para").textContent = extract.extract;
 	  					}
   				}
 				// calls the function we just created wikipedia()